minhtrietcancode/rag-migration-law-chatbot/README.md

 ## Ideas and Approach

 The core idea behind this chatbot is to overcome the limitations of traditional LLMs in accessing specific, up-to-date, and authoritative legal documents.
-By pre-processing the Migration Act 1958 and structuring its content into a searchable format, the chatbot can "retrieve" relevant sections before "generating" a response, ensuring accuracy and factual grounding.
+Rather than embedding the entire Migration Act 1958—which would be prohibitively resource-intensive—this project uses an **index-based retrieval approach**.

+**Key points (index-first):**
+* We pre-process the Migration Act and extract its internal index (table-of-contents style structure): Parts → Divisions → Subdivisions → Sections.
+* Instead of embedding whole pages or entire Acts, we build a **map of short index labels** (the names/ids of nodes).
+These index labels are compact (few words) and are what get embedded into the vector store for semantic matching.
+* At query time we search the embedded index (the map) to find the most relevant node(s).
+Only after identifying a node do we fetch the associated full content (O(1) lookup via a final hashmap) and, if necessary, embed that much smaller subset to generate an answer.
+* Because the searchable items are short index labels (not whole pages), the number of tokens to embed is **orders of magnitude smaller**—this yields major improvements in speed, cost, and scalability.
-Instead of embedding the entirety of the Migration Act, which would be prohibitively resource-intensive, this project simulates a human-like agentic searching approach.
-The system navigates a hierarchical tree structure, intelligently choosing the most relevant branch to explore at each step (e.g., going through a specific part, then a division, and so on).
-This significantly decreases the time complexity for searching, achieving logarithmic time complexity, O(log N), or even better, as each node in the tree can have multiple children.
-This approach is particularly intelligent for scalability; if the project were to expand to include hundreds of related legal documents, a brute-force embedding and search strategy would be extremely slow and resource-consuming.
+* The system navigates a hierarchical tree structure step-by-step, selecting the most relevant branch at each level.
+This simulates a human-like agentic searching approach, intelligently choosing the most relevant branch to explore at each step (e.g., going through a specific part, then a division, and so on).
+This reduces search complexity to logarithmic time complexity, O(log N), or even better, and keeps runtime and footprint tiny compared to brute-force embedding of all content.

+This index-first, content-later approach balances accuracy and efficiency: we retain factual grounding (by pulling the exact legal text when needed) while keeping embedding and search overhead minimal.
+When scaling up to hundreds of legal documents, this approach becomes incredibly efficient — the same indexing pattern can be applied across multiple documents to create a massive knowledge tree without the exponential cost of embedding every page.
 The current tree structure is designed to be extensible, potentially serving as a directory within a much larger, more comprehensive knowledge tree in future expansions.

 ## Workflow and Structure